rokugatsu/CloudAligner/README.md

 "pcl_lab" is a utility exploiting PCL, created by rokugatsu as a product of his study.
 It consists of several funtions.
+It has been sured run on the ROS2 humble on ubuntu 22.04.

 # cloudAligner
 It is a point cloud map creation tool allow user check the process and modify it by manual in case misalignment happened or required partial update .